Szymon-Wojtowicz/select-your-days-off-js/README.md

 - Export selected days to a PDF file.
 - Export selected days in iCalendar format for Gmail and Outlook calendars.
 - Holiday display functionality.
-- Responsive and user-friendly design.
+- Responsive and user-friendly design (using Twitter Bootstrap).

 ## Installation